ahurta92/ams562-notes/lectures/6/note.rst

    :local:
    :backlinks: top

-One of the main different between C and `C++`_ is that the latter is an *object-oriented programming* (OOP) language, which means models are organized around *objects* instead of *actions*.
-Traditionally, programs are done in a way such that data and actions are separated and allocating data is easy but defining the complex actions on top of it is hard.
+One of the main differences between C and C++ is that the latter is an object-oriented programming (OOP) language, which means models are organized around objects instead of actions.
+Traditionally, programs are written so that data and the operations done on data are separate.
+In these types of programs allocating data can be easy, but defining the complex actions on top of it is hard.

+Creating user-defined types allows us to link the data with how the data can be used.
+For example, by defining types, we can distinguish between the interface (aka how all users are allowed to use a class) and its implementation.
+This makes writing programs more intuitive and reading our programs easier.

-The fact is that objects are what we care about, instead of arbitrarily data.
+The fact is that when solving problems, we care about objects, not arbitrary data.
-For instance, each of the student has a unique school ID, which can be represented as an integer or a string.
-However, such a raw data type has no meaning on its own thus useless; the "ID" data only becomes meaningful when it couples with the corresponding student, which can be viewed as an ``object``.
+For instance, each student has a unique school ID, which can be represented as an integer or a string.
+However, such a raw data type has no meaning and is thus useless; the “ID” data only becomes meaningful when it couples with the corresponding student, which can be viewed as an object.
 In OOP, an ``object`` is a user-defined model that can contain both data ( a.k.a. fields/attributes/members) and code (a.k.a. methods/member functions).

 .. note::